Kurisu-E/LearnHub/courses/En/note.md

 #### 08/22/2025 {RW}

 - [Stemming](http://localhost:5500/En/dict/stem.html#entry2.1-2) climate change, for example, is as much about changing consumption patterns and promoting tax acceptance as it is about developing clean energy.

+#### 08/23/2025 {RW}

+- There is pressure for change from within the profession, but opponents of change among the regulators insist that keeping outsiders out of a law firm [isolates](http://localhost:5500/En/dict/isolate.html#entry1.1-1) lawyers from the pressure to make money rather than serve clients ethically.

 ## Exams